Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### copstop

 The copstop command stops Copilot (the node manager and the other services).
-When stopping a Copilot on a host, all nodes running on this host are stopped and re-started on the other hosts in the cluster.
+When stopping a Copilot on a host, all nodes running on this host are stopped and re- started on the other hosts in the cluster.

 ****Syntax****